William F. Lamb: The Architect Behind the Empire State Building

 Lamb's career started to take off when he joined the architectural firm Carrère and Hastings, known for its Beaux-Arts designs, including the iconic New York Public Library.
 However, when he became a partner at Shreve, Lamb, and Harmon, he was tasked with designing the Empire State Building.

-Lamb faced a colossal challenge that required innovative design solutions to reach such lofty heights.
+Lamb faced a challenge that required innovative design solutions to reach such heights.
 The architect looked to the recently completed Reynolds Building in Winston-Salem, North Carolina, also a Shreve & Lamb design, for inspiration.
 With its distinctive stepped-back style, this structure became a prototype for the Empire State Building, illustrating how Lamb could adhere to New York City's zoning laws while still reaching for the sky.

 The design of the Empire State Building was a triumph of practicality.
 Lamb's drawings, completed in just two weeks, showcased a simplistic, streamlined design.
 The stepped-back profile of the building was a result of the 1916 Zoning Resolution, which aimed to prevent skyscrapers from blocking too much sunlight on the streets below.
 This design choice led to the building's distinctive Art Deco silhouette, which has since become a symbol of the era.